cloudmesh-community/fa18-523-56/paper/paper.md

 flexibility and usability is key to NiFi's value in a big data world where stovepipes and inflexibility are frequently challenges.

-NiFi is a tool for:
+As pointed out in [@www-fa18-523-56-udemy-nifi] NiFi is a tool for:

-* Moving data between systems, including modern systems such as social media sources, AWS cloud server, Hadoop, MongoDB, and so on [@www-fa18-523-56-udemy-nifi]
+> * Moving data between systems, including modern systems such as social
+>  media sources, AWS cloud server, Hadoop, MongoDB, and so on
-* Delivering data to analytics platforms[@www-fa18-523-56-udemy-nifi]
+> * Delivering data to analytics platforms
-* Format Conversion, extracting/parsing data[@www-fa18-523-56-udemy-nifi]
+> * Format Conversion, extracting/parsing data
-* Data or files routing decisions[@www-fa18-523-56-udemy-nifi]
+> * Data or files routing decisions
-* Real-time data streaming[@www-fa18-523-56-udemy-nifi]
+> * Real-time data streaming

-NiFi is not recommended for:
+> NiFi is not recommended for:

-* Distributed Computation [@www-fa18-523-56-udemy-nifi]
+> * Distributed Computation
-* Complex Event Processing [@www-fa18-523-56-udemy-nifi]
+> * Complex Event Processing
-* Join/ Aggregated Functions [@www-fa18-523-56-udemy-nifi]
+> * Join/ Aggregated Functions

 ## Big Data Challenges and NiFi